dennisXZX/web-developer-notes/Typescript.md

   console.log('Hello');
 }

-// function that returns nothing and has no end point function throwError(): never {
+// function that would never return anything, because it would not be finished executing function throwError(): never {
   throw Error('Couldn't connect to server');
 }